 For historical reasons, I do not trust various bonus offers from brokers.
 Most often, the bonus is that you add credit facilities to your real account.
 The facilities are involved in trading, but not available for withdrawal.
 If you think, in fact this means that the broker gives you additional leverage, that is, increases the margin available for trading positions.

 If this thesis remains unclear, I recommend re-reading the paragraph several times, as well as returning to the lesson about the leverage.

 In any case, I do not see anything bad in bonuses and contests for traders if they do not affect the trader’s trading strategy and do not force them to take on additional risks.
 In the right hands, a bonus can be a great tool.
 If you read this course from the first to the last lesson, I’m sure you will understand how to deal with special offers from brokers.
 In any case, if there are special offers from brokers, it is worth spending time studying them, maybe you will find something really useful.

 For example, some brokers offer a rebate service for free.
 This means that they are free to return the part of the money that you paid in the form of spreads when you reach a certain trading volume per month.
 For example, if you trade 100 lots in a month, you will be returned 10% of the spreads.
 Under no circumstances do I advise you to purposefully increase the volume of trade and violate the principles of your trading strategy, but if it is enough to put one tick to receive a small additional payment every month, why not do it?

 - Trading platforms

-Personally I do not perceive the number of trading platforms as a significant advantage of the broker, since I believe that MetaTrader is definitely better than all the existing ones.
-Nevertheless, if the broker has his own terminal, this implies a good capacity, a large programming staff, and may indicate the level of the company as a whole.
+I do not perceive the number of trading platforms as a significant advantage of the broker since I believe that MetaTrader is better than all the existing ones.
+Nevertheless, if the broker has his terminal, this implies a good capacity, a large programming staff, and may indicate the level of the company as a whole.

-As part of the course, I do not recommend any platforms other than MT4 (or MT5) to my readers.
+As part of the course, I do not recommend any platforms other than MT4 (or MT5) to my subscribers.